-Statistical analysis was conducted using SPSS version 29.0.0.0 (241; SPSS, Inc., Armonk, NY, USA; RRID:SCR 002865).
-Data were explored for all variables by calculating individual mean+1 standard deviation as an individual threshold and using the 75th quartile from baseline week as a group threshold.
-Group statistics are shown as means ± standard deviation, unless stated otherwise.
-The alpha level for statistical significance was set at $\alpha \leq 0.05$ .
+Statistical analysis was conducted using SPSS version 29.0.0.0 (241; SPSS, Inc, Armonk, NY, USA; RRID:SCR\002865).
+Data were explored for all variables by calculating individual mean + 1 standard deviation as an individual threshold and using the 75th quartile from baseline week as a group threshold.
+Group statistics are shown as means $\pm$ standard deviation, unless stated otherwise.
+The alpha level for statistical significance was set at $\alpha \le 0.05$ .
 Confidence intervals (CIs) are presented at the 95% level to indicate the precision of estimates.
 The assumption of normality was evaluated using the Shapiro-Wilk test, and variables meeting the criteria proceeded to parametric testing.
-Cohen's d values were interpreted based on thresholds for small, moderate, and large effects (0.2, 0.5, and 0.8, respectively) (Cohen, 1988).
-Where appropriate, paired and independent samples ttests were selected over ANOVA due to the study's withinsubject design with two primary conditions (baseline vs. "live-in"), allowing for a direct statistically robust comparison of mean differences while accounting for individual variability and maximizing power in a small sample (Mishra et al., 2019).
+Cohen's d values were interpreted based on thresholds for small, moderate, and large effects (0.2, 0.5, and 0.8, respectively) .
+Where appropriate, paired and independent samples t-tests were selected over ANOVA due to the study's within subject design with two primary conditions (baseline vs. 'live-in'), allowing for a direct statistically robust comparison of mean differences while accounting for individual variability and maximizing power in a small sample .